sftwninja/SaturnRingLib/Samples/VDP2 - ColorCalc/Readme.txt

 This is the default Color Calculation mode that VDP2 initializes with.
 When selected, a Scroll Screen with color calculation turned ON can blend its color with the pixels behind it in what is essentially a weighted average.
-The weighting is called the Color Ratio in VDP2 documentaion, but in SRL we represent it with a Fixed point value between 0.0 and 1.0 called the opacity (In the demo menu this displays as a Percentage from 0 to 100%).
+The weighting is called the Color Ratio in VDP2 documentation, but in SRL we represent it with a Fixed point value between 0.0 and 1.0 called the Opacity (In the demo menu this displays as a Percentage from 0% to 100% opaque).

 In SRL a ScrollScreen will have Color calculation turned on whenever its corresponding interface is set with an opacity < 1.0 (100% opaque).
 But this does not mean that a layer